Skip to main content

 Can You Enter Canada with a Drug Possession Charge?

-A drug possession conviction from the United States or another country can make you inadmissible to Canada under IRPA s.36.
-The severity of the inadmissibility depends on the substance involved, the quantity, and whether the offence was simple possession or involved trafficking or production.
-Canada's Controlled Drugs and Substances Act (CDSA) governs drug offences, and CBSA officers map your foreign conviction to the closest CDSA equivalent.
-This guide covers all controlled substances other than cannabis — for marijuana-specific guidance, see our marijuana and Canada entry guide.
+Short answer: maybe, and it depends heavily on the substance.
+A foreign drug possession conviction can make you inadmissible to Canada under section 36 of the Immigration and Refugee Protection Act (IRPA), but a border or visa officer makes the final decision in every case.
+The severity turns on the substance involved, the quantity, and whether the offence was simple possession or involved trafficking or production.
+Canada's Controlled Drugs and Substances Act (CDSA) governs drug offences, and CBSA officers do not simply read your foreign judgment at face value: they map your conviction to its closest CDSA equivalent, then ask what the maximum penalty would have been if the same conduct had happened in Canada.
+That equivalency exercise, not the sentence you actually received abroad, is what places you into a criminality tier under IRPA.
+This guide explains how that works for all controlled substances other than cannabis.
+For marijuana-specific guidance, see our marijuana and Canada entry guide.

 How Canada Classifies Drug Offences